-For those who wish to explore the island’s ancient history, the many attractions of the Cultural Triangle, with its ruined cities, temples and statues, are within comfortable reach.
+Partake in the cultural tours in Sri Lanka and discover the prodigious history of the island among the ruined cities, temples and statues within your comfortable reach.
 About three hours away, it contains no less than four of the island’s seven World Heritage Sites.

 The sacred city of Anuradhapura, now in picturesque ruins, was once a major center of Sri Lankan civilization.
 The fascinating ancient ruins include huge bell-shaped stupas built of small sun-dried bricks, temples, sculptures, palaces, and ancient drinking-water reservoirs.